Noizemag: History

-Started in late 1993 by Steve Kammon from Florida, the first issue was nothing more than a foldout flyer listing upcoming gay-themed benefit events occurring on what was becoming known as "the circuit".
+Started in late 1993 by Steve Brosky from Florida, the first issue was nothing more than a foldout flyer listing upcoming gay-themed benefit events occurring on what was becoming known as "the circuit".
 Kammon was witty and passionate about the parties he loved, and the general sense of community that they inspired in him.
 For the second issue, he partnered with friends Stephen Ceplenski and Gary Steinberg—an L.A. couple also deeply involved in the circuit scene—who agreed to publish Circuit Noize as a magazine instead of a flyer, selling ads to the promoters of the parties listed in the calendar.
 The magazine has run quarterly ever since.

 As Circuit Noize became a fixture in the circuit scene, Kammon listed the events and helped create the very idea of a "circuit" of gay benefit parties.
 He also gave a platform to friends in the circuit community to express themselves, exploring the issues facing the mostly gay audience that attended these events regularly.
 Kammon himself wrote regularly about things such as circuit spirituality and the complexities of drug use in the scene.
 In addition, Kammon ran regular features profiling the DJs, promoters, and personalities that made the circuit come alive.
 In 1998, Kammon turned to a friend from New York, Jeffery Taylor, who took up the duty of editing the submissions for clarity and grammar, as well as producing profile content.